Rubzio/styleguides/clean-abap/CleanABAP.md

 ABAP Test Cockpit (ATC), Code Inspector and Extended Check provide some checks that may help you find certain issues.

 ABAP Test Cockpit is the main static check tool used.
 It helps to spot easy to miss issues like unused methods, parameters and variables.
-It's purpose is not just the measurament of code quality but rather as a development tool.
+It's purpose is not just the measurement of code quality but rather as a development tool.

 On top of standard available checks we use add-ons like:
 - Schaeffler custom checks.
 - [code pal for ABAP](https://github.com/SAP/code-pal-for-abap/blob/master/docs/check_documentation.md)
-provides a comprehensive suite of automatic checks for Clean ABAP.
+that provides a comprehensive suite of automatic checks for Clean ABAP.
 - [abapOpenChecks](https://docs.abapopenchecks.org/checks/),
 an Open Source collection of Code Inspector checks, also covers some of the described anti-patterns.